Skip to main content

 Insights on CMS’ 2027 Medicare Advantage Rates

-CMS’ Advance Notice proposes key changes to risk adjustment models and MA Star Ratings.
+CMS’ Rate Announcement includes key changes to risk adjustment models and MA Star Ratings.

-On January 26, 2026, CMS released the 2027 Advance Notice for Medicare Advantage (MA) and Part D rates.
-The announcement makes technical updates that impact capitated rates for MA organizations (MAOs).
-The policies included in the Advance Notice would increase payments to MA plans in calendar year (CY) 2027 by $700 million (0.09% on average) compared to CY 2026 if finalized.
-MA plan sponsors should review the Advance Notice carefully as they prepare bids for CY 2027.
+On April 6, 2026, CMS released the calendar year (CY) 2027 Rate Announcement for Medicare Advantage (MA) and Part D. The announcement makes technical updates that impact capitated rates for MA organizations (MAOs).
+The finalized policies are projected to increase payments to MA plans in CY 2027 by $13 billion (2.48% on average) compared to CY 2026.
+This is a significant improvement from the Advance Notice’s projected increase of $700 million (0.09% on average).
+MA plan sponsors should review the Rate Announcement carefully as they prepare bids for CY 2027.

-Below is a summary of key updates included in the Advance Notice.
+Below is a summary of key updates included in the Rate Announcement.

 Part C Risk Adjustment Model: Non-PACE Organizations

-• Exclusion of Audio-Only Diagnoses: CMS proposes excluding diagnoses derived solely from audio-only telehealth services—identified by modifiers 93 and FQ—from calibration of the 2027 CMS-HCC model, since these encounters do not meet the face-to-face requirement for risk adjustment eligibility.
-Under the proposal, only diagnoses from eligible inpatient, outpatient, professional, or interactive audio-video telehealth services would be included, aligning the model with MA diagnosis submission policy for 2027.
+• Exclusion of Audio-Only Diagnoses: CMS excludes diagnoses derived solely from audio-only telehealth services—identified by modifiers 93 and FQ—from calibration of the 2024 CMS-HCC model, since these encounters do not meet the face-to-face requirement for risk adjustment eligibility.
+Only diagnoses from eligible inpatient, outpatient, professional, or interactive audio-video telehealth services are included, aligning the model with MA diagnosis submission policy.

-• Exclusion of Diagnoses From Unlinked Chart Review Records: Beginning in 2027, CMS proposes to exclude all diagnoses submitted on unlinked chart review records because they are not tied to a documented service.
-This change responds to long-standing program integrity concerns—highlighted by the Office of Inspector General and MedPAC—that unlinked chart reviews contribute to differential coding and inflate payments.
+• Exclusion of Diagnoses From Unlinked CRRs: Beginning in 2027, CMS will exclude all diagnoses submitted on unlinked CRRs because they are not tied to a documented service.
+In a departure from the Advance Notice, CMS makes an exception in the Rate Announcement for beneficiaries who switch between MA organizations from one year to the next.
+This change in policy related to CRRs responds to long-standing program integrity concerns—highlighted by the Office of Inspector General and MedPAC—that unlinked chart reviews contribute to differential coding and inflate payments.
 CMS believes requiring diagnoses to be linked to an actual service will improve accuracy without prohibiting plans from submitting unlinked chart reviews for other purposes.

 CMS expects these updates to improve model accuracy, which means beneficiary and plan risk scores may shift depending on diagnosis combinations and enrollee mix when the updated model takes effect for Part C payments in 2027.